youuwang/ice-lens-model/README.md

 ## Post-process output results

-The post-processing of the results for monotonic climatic conditions could be done by running two files as follows depending on your Python version:
+The post-processing of the results could be done by running two files as follows depending on your Python version:

 ```
 python3 2dplot.py